getcarina/getcarina.com/_tutorials/docker-install-linux.md

   -tutorial
 ---

-This tutorial covers how to install and set up Docker on Linux distributions like Ubuntu and Debian.
+This tutorial describes how to install and set up Docker on Linux distributions, such as Ubuntu or Debian.

-###Prerequisite

-A working Terminal application

-###Install Docker
+### <a name="install"></a> Install Docker
 The following steps use Ubuntu.
-If you are not using Ubuntu, you can find installation instructions for your Linux distribution [here](https://docs.docker.com/installation/).
+If you are not using Ubuntu, you can find installation instructions for your Linux distribution [the Docker website](https://docs.docker.com/installation/).

 1. Log in to an Ubuntu installation as a user with `sudo` privileges.